Increase in residents’ understanding of Environment Canterbury’s role.

 Survey topics included:

-- The overall sense of Environment Canterbury's performance, as well as suggestions for improvement.
+- The overall sense of Environment Canterbury's performance

 - Awareness of the ability to have a say in Council matters, any such historical involvement in this regard, and the willingness to do so.